whenrique/petlove-frontendtest/readme.md

 ## Vue version

 The frontend application is built with vue too.
-To see it, just run into **vue-version** version and follow the steps above.
+To see it, just run into **vue-version** branch and follow the steps above.

 ### Be happy!